randyheaton/CableManagement/README.md

 Cable Management is an architectural pattern compliance assistant.
 While I was refactoring InjectorSuite to be more expressive of and adherent to its MVVM model, I realized that a visual aid would be pretty cool.
-Something that showed the model layers graphically and drew lines between clients and services at each level.
+Something that showed the model layers graphically and drew lines between dependencies and callers at each level.
 Sort of like really pretty cable management.

 <font size=5> How it works:</font>